 In this series, I dig a little deeper into the meaning of psychological terms.
-This week's term: ultra rapid cycling in bipolar disorder Rapid cycling is a term used to describe the frequency of switching between mania/hypomania and depression in bipolar disorder.
-The current edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) … Continue reading What is… ultra rapid cycling
+This week's term is ultra rapid cycling in bipolar disorder.
+Rapid cycling and the DSM-5 Rapid cycling describes the frequency of switching between mania/hypomania and depression in bipolar disorder.
+The current edition of the Diagnostic and Statistical Manual of Mental Disorders… Continue reading What Is… Ultra Rapid Cycling

-While many sources of trauma are time-limited, some occur repeatedly over prolonged periods of time.
+While some sources of trauma are time-limited, other occur repeatedly over prolonged periods of time.
 The term complex PTSD is used to capture the profound psychological harm these people exposed to the latter have experienced, including changes in self-concept, problems with emotional regulation, distorted perceptions of the perpetrator, and impaired relationships with others.
-There are … Continue reading Why isn’t Complex PTSD in the DSM-5?
+Diagnostic systems… Continue reading Why isn’t Complex PTSD in the DSM-5?